The age of St Cuthbert and St Wilfrid : AD 657 – 688

 Plague has hit the twin monasteries of Wearmouth and Jarrow while their founder Benedict Biscop is in Rome.
 Bede and the Abbot Ceolfrith of Jarrow are among the few survivors of the plague.

-St Cuthbert has resigned as Bishop of Lindisfarne and returned to the island of Inner Farne as a hermit.
+St Cuthbert has resigned as Bishop of Lindisfarne and returned to the island of Inner Farne in the Farne Islands as a hermit.
 St Wilfrid has returned to Northumbria to take over.